pollier/vouch-proxy/examples/OpenResty/README.md

 | conf.d/unauthenticated_app3.yourdomain.com.conf | A simple configuration for an unauthenticated application or page.
 This could be a terms of service, license, or generic help page.
 It could also be some application or API endpoint that you simply don't want to authenticate.  |
 | conf.d/vouch.yourdomain.com.conf  | Configuration for exposing vouch at the proxy using https to a vouch instance on localhost.
 This configuration supports secure cookies. |

-Configure nginx....

-Update the authorized_users and authorized_groups tables as needed.
 With OpenResty and Lua it is possible to provide customized and advanced authorization on any header or claims vouch passes down.